knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

-# FOR AND AGAINST PROMPTS
+# FOR AND AGAINST PROMPTING

 ## Synopsis